 Welcome to our CaringBridge website.
-We are using it to keep family and friends updated in one place.
-We appreciate your support and words of hope and encouragement.
+This is where we will keep family and friends updated with all info in one place at one time.
+We appreciate your support and words of humor and encouragement.
 Thank you for visiting.